lightscalar/argos-pipeline/README.md

 ## Annotation Targets

-Annotation targets include plant species that the ARGOS system should learn to classify, including plant targets such as *Frangula alnus*, but also other features such as sand, water, rocks, and man-made features such as asphalt.
+Annotation targets include plant species that the ARGOS system will learn to classify, including plant targets such as *Frangula alnus*, but also non-biological features such as sand, water, rocks, and man-made features such as asphalt.

 Viable Annotation Targets (ATs) are stored in the MongoDB database in the `targets` collection.
 They are available via the `database.py` module by